Hats-Protocol/hats-protocol/README.md

 For information on Hats Protocol versions and deployments, see [Releases](https://github.com/Hats-Protocol/hats-protocol/releases).

-### Audits
+### Security Audits

 This project has received the following security audits.
-See the [audits](https://github.com/Hats-Protocol/audits) directory for the detailed reports.
+See the [audits](https://github.com/Hats-Protocol/hats-protocol/audits) directory for the detailed reports.

-* Trust Security (includes review of the [HatsSignerGate](https://github.com/Hats-Protocol/hats-zodiac) contracts as well)
+* Trust Security (also includes review of the [HatsSignerGate](https://github.com/Hats-Protocol/hats-zodiac) contracts)

 <!-- CONTRIBUTING -->
 ## Contributing

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute.
+See [CONTRIBUTING.md](https://github.com/Hats-Protocol/hats-protocol/blob/main/CONTRIBUTING.md) for details on how to contribute.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>